 Erie County Climate Action is Erie County’s green initiative to develop an equity-centered Community Climate Action Plan, to identify actions we can take to reduce greenhouse gas emissions, and help the community adapt to our changing climate.
-The plan will set goals following the NYS Climate Leadership and Community Protection Act (CLCPA).
-Press here to visit the New York State Climate Act website and learn about this aggressive legislation.
+Please click here for our Climate Action informational flyer in multiple languages.

 Erie County Community Climate Change Task Force

 In order to address the community-wide emissions, Erie County’s Environmental Management Council, which advises the County on environmental issues, formed a Community Climate Change Task Force in January 2019.
 The County Executive recognized this Task Force as its official climate change advisory committee through Executive Order #20.
 The Task Force has key stakeholders in a variety of sectors – municipalities, community-based organizations, not-for-profits, education, utilities, transportation, as well as youth representatives and the Buffalo Museum of Science, which until the pandemic hosted the meetings.
-The Task Force has been laying the groundwork for a larger Community Climate Action Plan (CCAP) by meeting monthly to discuss how current programs can work together to mitigate and adapt to climate change.
-The group has agreed that a CCAP is needed and that climate justice and equity must be the lens through which that plan is based.
+The Task Force laid the groundwork for a larger Community Climate Action Plan (CCAP) by meeting monthly to discuss how current programs can work together to mitigate and adapt to climate change.
+The group continues to advise the County on the development of the CCAP and will play the same role as the plan is implemented.

 Climate Change Messages to Share